RodneyShag/Spark/readme.md

 1. on disk as serialized Java objects (more compact)
 1. both in memory and on disk (spill over to disk to avoid re-computation)

-Despite similar-looking API to Scala Collections, the lazy-evaluation of Spark's RDDs are very different than Scala Collections.
+Scala Collections and Spark RDDs have similar-looking APIs.
+However, Spark RDDs use lazy evaluation while Scala Collections do not (by default)

-#### Common pitfall: println
+### Common pitfall: `println` in a cluster

 What happens in this scenario?